DigitalPublishingToolkit/TOD18-Geoblocking/md/17BaumannSweden.md

 this book, circumvention tools are an important aspect of online culture.
-VPN services, which in other countries might be used for geoblocking circumvention purposes, are important tools for Swedish Internet users to bypass government data retention.
-There are reports of Sweden being implicated in mass surveillance practices, based on documents provided by the NSA whistleblower Edward Snowden in the summer of 2013.[^12BaumannSweden_24] Consequently, privacy remains high on the agenda for many Internet users who have become accustomed to a country famed for its libertarian digital politics.
-Companies providing VPN services like Anonine surely will not complain about Swedish Internet users’ quest for privacy.
+VPN services, which in other countries might be used for geoblocking circumvention purposes, are important tools for Swedish internet users to bypass government data retention.
+There are reports of Sweden being implicated in mass surveillance practices, based on documents provided by the NSA whistleblower Edward Snowden in the summer of 2013.[^12BaumannSweden_24] Consequently, privacy remains high on the agenda for many internet users who have become accustomed to a country famed for its libertarian digital politics.
+Companies providing VPN services like Anonine surely will not complain about Swedish internet users’ quest for privacy.

 *The author wishes to thank Patrick Vonderau for helpful suggestions.*